-As one of fifty sites selected to host Americans and the Holocaust, we are honored to share this groundbreaking exhibition with the UCI campus and community.
-In alignment with the traveling exhibition, we have gathered a variety of guest speakers and experts from UCI and across the nation to discuss antisemitism, extremism, and the power of human connection.
-We invite you to join us as we honor the past, challenge assumptions, and explore how history continues to shape our present.
-To learn more about events related to the Americans and the Holocaust, please visit: lib.uci.edu/americans
+As one of 50 sites selected to host Americans and the Holocaust, UCI Libraries was honored to share this groundbreaking exhibition with the UCI campus and community.
+In alignment with the traveling exhibition, we gathered guest speakers and experts from UCI and across the nation to discuss antisemitism, extremism, and the power of human connection.
+The Americans and the Holocaust event series honors the past, challenges assumptions, and explores how history continues to shape our present.
+To view recordings of all events related to the Americans and the Holocaust, visit lib.uci.edu/americans.

-Snapshots of Orange County in the 1940s: Spaces, Places and Faces will be on display during regular library hours starting February 2, 2022 through Fall 2022.
-Self-parking ($2/hour) at UCI Student Center Parking Structure or Lot 1.
-For more information on parking rates, please visit: parking.uci.edu/permits.
+Snapshots of Orange County in the 1940s: Spaces, Places and Faces will be on display in the main lobby of Langson Library during regular library hours February 2022 through mid-October 2022.
+Self-parking ($2/hour) is available at UCI Student Center Parking Structure or Lot 1.
+For more information on parking rates, visit parking.uci.edu/permits.